I typically work on issues that are located at the intersection of the philosophy of language, epistemology, metaphysics, and meta-philosophy.

 For more details, see our masterclass page here

-Confirmed speakers are Delia Belleri (Lisbon), Leda Berio (Bochum), Fritz Günther (HU Berlin), Steffen Koch (Bielefeld), Gary Lupyan (Wisconsin-Madison), Eleonore Neufeld (UMass Amherst), and Christian Nimtz (Bielefeld).
+Here is a list of speakers: Delia Belleri (Lisbon), Leda Berio (Bochum), Fritz Günther (HU Berlin), Steffen Koch (Bielefeld), Gary Lupyan (Wisconsin-Madison), Eleonore Neufeld (UMass Amherst), and Christian Nimtz (Bielefeld).

 You find all details and the programme here.

-The workshop is supported by the DFG.
+The workshop was supported by the DFG.

 The book concerns key aspects of conceptual ethics and conceptual engineering, starting from the authority question: Why should we grant certain concepts an authority over our lives - over how we think, and what we take as a reason for action?